lj-ditrapani/16-bit-computer-scala/README.md

 TODO
 ----

-- Use immutable Vector instead of Array for program binary
 - Use immutable Vector for ROM (duh!)
 - RAM: Vector or Array...not sure which.
 Each instruction that writes to RAM would generate